 - Must be willing to sign confidentiality agreement

-This position will require constant adjusting focus, grasping, hearing, keying, seeing, sitting, talking, analyzing, calculating, communicating, reading, reasoning, writing, working in confined areas and inside.
+This position will be constantly adjusting focus, handling, hearing, keying, seeing, sitting, talking, analyzing, communicating, calculating, reading, reasoning, writing, confined areas and working inside.